infracost/compost/README.md

 # Compost

+## Deprecation notice

+⚠️ This repo is now deprecated. ⚠️

+We have moved this functionality into the Infracost CLI via the `infracost comment` subcommand.
+See [the infracost comment docs](https://www.infracost.io/docs/features/cli_commands/#comment-on-pull-requests) for usage.

+---

 Compost is for tools that run in CI pipelines and want to post results as pull request/commit comments.

 <img src=".github/assets/screenshot.png" alt="Compost screenshot" width=800 />